Tefillin or Hospitality

 Question

-I have a guest, and this morning, as I was preparing to put on the hand tefillin, the guest asked me for coffee.
+I have a guest, and this morning, as I was preparing to put on my tefillin-Shel-Yad, the guest asked me for coffee.
 Should I have stopped putting on the tefillin to make him coffee?
-On one hand, we do not interrupt mitzvot, but on the other hand, hospitality is greater than receiving the Divine Presence.
-Or should I have put on the tefillin first and then made him coffee?
+On one hand, we do not interrupt doing a mitzvah, but on the other hand, it is brough that hospitality is greater than receiving the Divine Presence.
+Or maybe, I should have put on the tefillin first, and then made him coffee?

 Answer